PierreMishra/Watershed-Stream-Delineation-Tool/README.md

 #### Outlet snap sensitivity

 Specify the distance, in map units, within which the outlet point will be snapped to the pixel with the highest flow accumulation.
 A default value of 50 units is set.
-Incrase the magnitude if you are uncertain about the proximity of your point fetures to a flowing stream.
+Increase the magnitude if you are uncertain about the proximity of your point features to a flowing stream.

 #### Stream network sensitivity